Are foam insulation panels a green choice?

-When we launched Ecohome about a decade ago, the mission from the start was to create a green building website where homeowners and builders could learn to make informed choices and build sustainable and energy-efficient homes.
-A place where a dialogue about the true impacts of building products and practices could be had, where the pros and cons of different building products were openly debated.
+When we launched Ecohome about a decade ago, our mission was to create a green building website where homeowners and builders could learn how to make informed design and product choices and build sustainable, energy-efficient homes.
+A place where a dialogue about the true impacts of building products and practices could be had, where the pros and cons of different materials and ways to build were openly debated.
 It is very easy to jump to conclusions either in favor or against certain products based on outward appearances.

-Foam insulation in all it's incarnations (and there are many) is one of those product categories that really rubs some people the wrong way due to the nature of the raw materials and manufacturing process.
-But its reputation may not be entirely deserved anymore, due to changes in some products, and the reality of natural resource management across the globe, so we wanted to revisit it.
+Foam insulation in all its incarnations (and there are many) is one of those product categories that really rubs some people the wrong way due to the nature of the raw materials and the manufacturing process.
+But its reputation may not be entirely deserved anymore due to changes in some products, and the reality of natural resource management across the globe.
+So we wanted to revisit it.

 What makes a building product green?

 We are often asked ‘what is the greenest home you can build’ or ‘what is the best home insulation’, and honestly, there is rarely one single right answer.